 Normal adult body temperature is 36.6 ° C.

-It depends on the environment, weather, measurement site (body parts).
+It depends on the environment, weather, and measurement site (body parts).
 Also circadian rhythm (resting and active phases), women’s menstrual cycle, and body condition.
-Both overheating, i.e. hyperthermia and hypothermia, are dangerous for our body.
+Both overheating, i.e. hyperthermia and hypothermia, are dangerous for our bodies.
 When your body temperature drops, you start shivering.
 It is the reaction of your muscles to raise your body temperature.
 As the temperature drops further, your movements become slower and slower.
 The blood pressure rises and the heart beats faster to raise your body temperature.
 This could lead to a heart attack.

 A rise in body temperature, or fever, is a sign that your immune system has activated.
 If a bacteria or virus attacks your body, the immune system raises its temperature to fight it.
 Your body’s immunity increases fivefold when your body temperature rises by 1 ° C and decreases by 35% when it drops by 1 ° C. However, too high a fever is harmful.

 Although the thermometer shows some measures of your body temperature, it does not mean that all parts of your body are at the same temperature.